benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ```

-A successful Fulfillment Offerings Style-Color GET response includes a summary of offerings and offering details for each size of a style-color.
+A successful Fulfillment Offerings GET response includes a summary of offerings and offering details for each size of a style-color.

 The offerings for each size are calculated independently.
 If the service cannot calculate offerings for all sizes, this is a partial success.
 Sizes for which offerings cannot be calculated are included in a warning list with a code explaining why the offering could not be calculated for that size.